pypy/pypy.org/posts/2025/12/toy-load-store.md

 _________________

 A long, long time ago (two years!)
-[CF Bolz-Tereick][cf] and I made a [video about load/store forwarding][video] and an accompanying [GitHub Gist][gist] about load/store forwarding in the Toy Optimizer.
+[CF Bolz-Tereick][cf] and I made a [video about load/store forwarding][video] and an accompanying [GitHub Gist][gist] about load/store forwarding (also called load elimination) in the Toy Optimizer.
 I said I would write a blog post about it, but never found the time&mdash;it got lost amid a sea of large life changes.

 [cf]: https://cfbolz.de/
 [video]: https://www.youtube.com/watch?v=w-UHg0yOPSE
 [gist]: https://gist.github.com/tekknolagi/4e3fa26d350f6d3b39ede40d372b97fe

-It's a neat idea: do an abstract interpretation over the trace, modeling the heap at compile-time, removing redundant reads and writes.
+It's a neat idea: do an abstract interpretation over the trace, modeling the heap at compile-time, eliminating redundant loads and stores.
 That means it's possible to optimize traces like this:

 ```